 The kidneys are like the body's garbage collection and disposal system.
 Through microscopic units called nephrons, the kidneys remove waste products and extra water from the food a person eats, returning chemicals the body needs (such as sodium, phosphorus, and potassium) back into the bloodstream.
 The extra water combines with other waste to become urine, which flows through thin tubes called ureters to the bladder, where it stays until it exits through the urethra (the tube that carries urine out of the body from the bladder) when someone goes to the bathroom.

 The kidneys also produce three important hormones: erythropoietin, which stimulates the bone marrow to make red blood cells; renin, which helps regulate blood pressure; and the active form of vitamin D, which helps control the calcium balance in the body and maintain healthy bones.

 Kidney failure, which is also called renal failure, is when the kidneys slow down or stop properly filtering wastes from the body, which can cause buildups of waste products and toxic substances in the blood.
-Kidney failure can be acute (which means sudden) or chronic (occurring over time and usually long lasting or permanent).
+Kidney failure can be acute (sudden) or chronic (happening over time and usually long lasting or permanent).

-- Acute kidney failure may be due to bacterial infection, injury, shock, heart failure, poisoning, or drug overdose.
-Treatment includes correcting the problem that led to the failure, and in rare cases requires dialysis.
+Acute kidney injury (sometimes called acute kidney failure) may be due to bacterial infection, injury, shock, heart failure, poisoning, or drug overdose.
+Treatment includes correcting the problem that led to the kidney injury and, in some cases, dialysis.

 Childhood Kidney Diseases